• Skip to primary navigation

 Equipment

 To make this easy chipotle mayo recipe, you will only need a food processor or blender.
-If you don't have a food processor, I highly recommend adding it to your kitchen essentials.
+If you don't have a food processor, we highly recommend adding it to your kitchen essentials.

 To explore more kitchen items to make your kitchen complete, head to my shop: Kat’s Kitchen Essentials.